 \subsection{The Smith Nash-constructible exact sequence in the case $G~=~\mathbb{Z}/2 \mathbb{Z}$}

-In the last point of this section, we recall results from \cite{Pri-CA} section 5, which claim that we can use the Nash-constructible filtration to implement a notion of regularity into the Smith short exact sequence of a real algebraic variety with an involution.
+In the last paragraph of this section, we recall a result from \cite{Pri-CA} section 5 : one can use the Nash-constructible filtration to implement a notion of regularity into the Smith short exact sequence of a real algebraic variety equipped with an involution.

-Precisely, let $X$ be a real algebraic variety equipped with an algebraic involution $\sigma$, then we can split with some regularity any invariant chain into two parts exchanged by the action of $G := \{1, \sigma\} = \mathbb{Z}/2\mathbb{Z}$ (modulo the restriction to the fixed points set of $X$) :
+More precisely, let $X$ be a real algebraic variety equipped with an algebraic involution $\sigma$, then any invariant chain can be split with some regularity into two parts exchanged by the action of $G := \{1, \sigma\} = \mathbb{Z}/2\mathbb{Z}$ (modulo the restriction to the fixed points set of $X$) :